-With the Olympics considered a turning point for the government, everything has become cleaner and more generic, brighter, and even garish.
+With the 2008 Beijing Olympics considered to be a turning point for the Chinese government, everything has become cleaner and more generic, brighter, and even garish.
 Hong Kong still shimmers as an oasis, although prices are higher on most items (except designer goods, which cost 20% less than in mainland China).
 This is the new China, and it has been built by the world's finest architects.
 You can't help but be impressed.
+Stay tuned for World Expo 2010, opening in Shanghai as you open these pages.